Dave Aronson

 - Famous real-life examples, like Apple's goto-fail

-- Other bug-attractive common situations, like complex code or lacking tests
+- Other bug-attractive common situations, like complex code, long functions, lack of tests, etc.

 - Less well known examples